wp-plugins/postman-smtp/readme.txt

 Postman is intended for users who want to use Gmail's SMTP servers.
 Please be aware that if your host provides an internal SMTP server for you to use (e.g. GoDaddy), there is a good chance they have blocked access to Gmail's SMTP server and Postman will not function.

-Tested on a RedHat OpenShift installation.

-Requirements: PHP 5.3, a Gmail or Google Apps account, a Client ID from Google Developer, Port 465 (TCP, outbound) must be open
+Requirements: PHP 5.2, a Gmail or Google Apps account, a Client ID from Google Developer, Port 465 (TCP, outbound) must be open

-Your feedback is appreciated!!
-Please send feature requests and/or bug reports.

 == Frequently Asked Questions ==